Where are we now?

 14. Change your statement of purpose into a draft thesis statement.

 15. Make an outline of your headings.
-If you are ready to print your outline, click Want to try this?
-It will help you create your outline and print it. here
+If you are ready to print your outline, click here

 16. Refocus your thesis statement if necessary.